obituaries with care, compassion, and verve

 ...
 She could rip off the price tags from a new item of clothing so stealthily, they’d be in the garbage before you could grab a pair of scissors. ...

-That’s my favorite question to ask.
+My favorite question to ask when working on an obituary is this: “What did everyone love about them?”
 Telling your departed loved one’s stories can be a soothing activity and is one of the best ways to honor their life.

-But when you’re grieving it can be difficult to find a space to be reflective while also doing the research necessary for an obituary.
-That’s where I can help.
+But when you’re grieving it can be difficult to be reflective while also finding the time to do the research necessary for a complete obituary.
+That’s where an obituary writing service like Dear Person can help.

-Want to write your own obit?
-Let me help.
+Want to write your own obituary?
+I can help.

 For those who want to do all the work of writing an obit themselves, I have written two short ebooks: one describes how to write an obituary for a loved one, and the other will help you write your own obituary.